awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 ## Automatically Upgrading the Minor Engine Version<a name="USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades"></a>

 A *minor engine version* is an update to a DB engine version within a major engine version\.
-For example, a major engine version might be 5\.7 with the minor engine versions 5\.7\.4 and 5\.7\.5 within it\.
+For example, a major engine version might be 5\.7 with the minor engine versions 5\.7\.22 and 5\.7\.23 within it\.

-If you want Amazon RDS to upgrade the DB engine version of a database automatically, you can enable auto minor version upgrades for the database\.
+If you want Amazon Aurora to upgrade the DB engine version of a database automatically, you can enable auto minor version upgrades for the database\.
 When a minor engine version is designated as the preferred minor engine version, each database that meets both of the following conditions is upgraded to the minor engine version automatically:
 + The database is running a minor version of the DB engine that is lower than the preferred minor engine version\.
 + The database has auto minor version upgrade enabled\.